Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 datamodule
 **********

 The current datamodule, which is used by the trainer.
-It shouldn't be changed manually.
+It shouldn't be replaced by another datamodule object.

 .. code-block:: python